shahriar-rahman/Web-Scraping-Audible-Using-Selenium-Webdriver/README.md

 ===========================================================================
 # Web Scraping Audible using Selenium Webdriver
 An automated scraping script for Amazon products information based on a user search, which would, at first, parse through the pages using the concepts of Pagination and scrape all relevant information.
-After the scraping procedure, it stores the collected inside the memory as different extensions (CSV, XML, and JSON).
+After the scraping procedure, it stores the collected data inside the memory as different extensions (CSV, XML, and JSON).

 ## Introduction
 ---------------------------------------------------------------------------